michaelaerni/eth-cil-project/README.md

 * Follow the [Bulk Download Tutorial](https://lta.cr.usgs.gov/EEHelp/ee_help).
 Note: sometimes it takes longer to receive the confirmation for the order.

-TODO: check if path is correct with current version

-The unsupervised data set must be downloaded/moved into `data/raw/unsupervised/[cityname]` without any additional subdirectories
+The raw unsupervised data set must be downloaded/moved into `data/raw/unsupervised/[cityname]` without any additional subdirectories for each city.
 (resulting in paths such as `data/raw/unsupervised/Boston/`).

-TODO: processing unsupervised dataset needs more details here or fine?
+Each folder will contain several larger imagery, that will cover the city in a mosaic.
+Therefore we call an imagery a tile in the next section.

+### Processing

 The unsupervised data set can be processed with the build_unsupervised_dataset script.

+From each tile (imagery) in the raw data set we extract as many patches as possible without overlapping in a single tile.
+The extracted patches form an image-aligned, image-centered grid.
+This means that the edges of the tiles will be cropped depending on the patch size.
+On each side at most PATCH_SIZE/2 sized area will be cropped.
+Due to the nature of the raw data set, the tiles are overlapping, which results in overlaps between patches from different tiles, but also covers the cropped parts.